GATE 2021 Syllabus for Mechanical Engineering

-Students who are appearing in the exam must go through the exam pattern of GATE 2020.
-The GATE 2020 exam for Mechanical Engineering will be conducted as a single paper of three hours duration.
-The detailed GATE 2020 exam pattern of ME is available below.
+Students who appeared in the exam followed the exam pattern of GATE 2021.
+The GATE 2021 exam for Mechanical Engineering was conducted as a single paper of three hours duration.
+The detailed GATE 2021 exam pattern of ME is available below.

 Mode of examination

 One mark MCQs – 1/3 mark will be reduced for every incorrect response.

 Two mark MCQs – 2/3 mark will be reduced for every incorrect answer.